 Guest Lecturing & Mentoring

 I guest lectured in Visual Methods, Typography 1, and Typography 2 classes while in graduate school at the University of Florida.
 I was also part of the group that selected modular furniture from Herman Miller to furnish UF’s Mint Design Studio space in Infinity Hall.
-During that time, I worked with a small group of fellow graduate students to rebrand Mint and define the studio’s mission and learning outcomes for future students.
-I also participated in the UF graphic design club VoxGraphics as a mentor, and attended the club’s design studio tour trips to Atlanta and Chattanooga.
+During that time, I worked with fellow graduate students, Daniel Leonardos and Jiaming Li, to rebrand Mint and define the studio’s mission and learning outcomes for future students.
+I also participated in the UF graphic design club VoxGraphics as a mentor, and attended the club’s design studio tour trips to Atlanta, Chattanooga, and Charlotte.

 Teaching in Korea